cymurus/shellsucker/README.md

 ## Intro of this shit.
-This is a project as notes, which records my exercise during
+This is a project as notes, which records my exercise during studying shell.
 <br/>
 <br/>
 <br/>